researchart/rose6icse/submissions/available/README.md

 ## Run Test & Result

-1. To execute the our static analzer enter the following command.
+### Running Test

 Our analyzer detects eight vulnerabilities discussed in the paper.
+(Table 1)

-The command structure is : <i> run command_name target_file </i>
+To execute the static analzer, enter the following command.

 ```
 run runTest test/test.sol
 ```

-5. Result
+### Result

 The result of analysis will be summarized in <i>test_result.txt</i> file